pingcap/tispark/docs/userguide_3.0.md

 TiSpark can read from TiFlash with the configuration `spark.tispark.isolation_read_engines`

-### Partition Table support
+### Read from partition table

-**Reading partition table from TiDB**
+TiSpark supports reads the range, hash and list partition table from TiDB.

-TiSpark reads the range and hash partition table from TiDB.
+TiSpark doesn't support a MySQL/TiDB partition table syntax `select col_name from table_name partition(partition_name)`, but you can still use `where` condition to filter the partitions.

-Currently, TiSpark doesn't support a MySQL/TiDB partition table syntax `select col_name from table_name partition(partition_name)`, but you can still use `where` condition to filter the partitions.
+**Partition pruning**

 TiSpark decides whether to apply partition pruning according to the partition type and the partition expression associated with the table.
-Currently, TiSpark partially apply partition pruning on range partition.
+If partition pruning is not applied, TiSpark's reading is equivalent to doing a table scan over all partitions.

-The partition pruning is applied when the partition expression of the range partition is one of the following:
+TiSpark only supports partition pruning with the following partition expression in **range** partition:

 + column expression
 + `YEAR(col)` and its type is datetime/string/date literal that can be parsed as datetime.
 + `TO_DAYS(col)` and its type is datetime/string/date literal that can be parsed as datetime.

-If partition pruning is not applied, TiSpark's reading is equivalent to doing a table scan over all partitions.
+TiSpark does not support partition pruning in hash and list partition.

-**Write into partition table**
+### Write into partition table

 Currently, TiSpark only supports writing into the range and hash partition table under the following conditions:
 + the partition expression is column expression